junxit/us-congress-bills-115/metadata.md

 - 2018-05-08 — Introduced in House
 - 2018-05-08 — Introduced in House
 - 2018-05-08 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-05-23 — Committee Consideration and Mark-up Session Held.
+- 2018-05-23 — Ordered to be Reported Adversely by the Yeas and Nays: 20 - 16.
+- 2018-05-24 — Placed on the House Calendar, Calendar No. 149.
+- 2018-05-24 — Reported adversely by the Committee on Oversight and Government Reform.
+H. Rept.
+115-705.
+- 2018-05-24 — Reported adversely by the Committee on Oversight and Government Reform.
+H. Rept.
+115-705.